jon-jacky/home/recent.md

 Recent links, begun October 2016.
 Successor to <http://jon-jacky.github.io/home/links.html>, Spring 2001 -- July 2017

+26 Aug 2018

+- <https://arxiv.org/abs/1807.08416> - Some Fundamental Theorems in
+  Mathematics by Oliver Knill - Linked PDF is a survey of modern math in 133 pages, in the form of the "fundamental" theorem in each of 135 areas, all in the first 62 pages!
+Followed by rationale and explanation of "fundamental", by 13 two-page lecture summaries on key topics, by Twitter math: 42 140-character statements of theorems with proof summaries, and more.
+"Teaching a course called “Math from a historical perspective” at the Harvard extension school led me to write up the present document.
+This course Math E 320 ...
+I’m reporting on many of these theorems as a tourist and not as a local."

  8 Aug 2018

 - <https://twobithistory.org/2018/08/05/where-vim-came-from.html> - "Vim